Airborne Satellite Weather Data

 The GPRS connection did deliver the claimed 60k bits/sec download speed when it connected, but it did not connect reliably.
 A good connection was obtained about 10% of the time, and it never lasted for more than a few minutes.
 The rest of the time, the connection failed in various ways, from not connecting at all following the standard GPRS *99# dial command, to connecting OK but with massive packet loss which was so bad that even the initial DHCP operation would fail so no IP was allocated.

-The dial-up connection worked fine but the data rate was about 600 bytes/sec i.e. about half of what the 7100 delivered.
+The dial-up connection worked fine but the data rate was about 600 bytes/sec i.e. slightly more than half of what the 7100 delivered.
 The data rate difference was verified several times by swapping the same SIM card between the two phones and running both in the same position, with the antennae fully extended, etc, on the ground under a blue sky with a perfect view of the satellite.

 Accordingly, no further tests were done.